jxcore/jxcore/doc/HOW_TO_COMPILE.md

 You may want to jump into [Android](Android_Compile.md), or [iOS](iOS_Compile.md) compilation details.

-To compile for desktop/server environments;
+To compile for desktop/server environments:

 **SpiderMonkey**
 ```bash